Spittal/vue-i18n-extract/README.md

 ## Config File

 Optionally you can add a `vue-i18n-extract.config.js` file to the root of your project.
 Run `npx vue-i18n-extract init` to quickly bootstrap a config file.
-Available configuration is found [here](src/init-command/vue-i18n-extract.config.js)
+Available configuration is found [here](src/init-command/vue-i18n-extract.config.js).
+Once you have a config file you can then just run `npx vue-i18n-extract`

 # Supported `vue-i18n` Formats